 What Inspires Our Creativity

-We look to natural materials, modernist aesthetics and traditional
+We look to natural materials, modernist aesthetics and traditional craftsmanship for inspiration.

 Real.
 Traditional.
 Natural.
 Fun.
 Simple.
 Those are some of the watchwords of Pfeifer Studio.
 Our designs are useful as well as beautiful.
 At the end of the day, our clients are specifying our products because they fulfill a need, whether that be a side table upon which to rest a drink, or a place to sit in a hotel lobby.
 We design statement-making pieces with that in mind.